Raivis Hščanovičs

-Raivis Hščanovičs (born 15 February 1987 in Riga) is a Latvian footballer, currently playing for FS METTA/Latvijas Universitāte in the Latvian Higher League and the founder of the charity foundation RH3 fonds.
+Raivis Hščanovičs (born 15 February 1987 in Riga) is a Latvian former footballer.

 Club career

 Skonto Rīga

 As a youth player Raivis Hščanovičs was a member of his local club's Skonto Rīga youth system.
 He was taken to the first team in 2007 at the age of 19.
 During the first two seasons with the club Hščanovičs appeared in 9 league matches, but his breakout season was in 2009, when the rapidly progressing youngster became a first eleven player and scored 5 goals in 26 league appearances.
 His performance attracted interest from clubs abroad and in November 2009 he went on trial with the Polish Ekstraklasa club Lechia Gdańsk alongside two other Skonto players, Igors Kozlovs and Oļegs Laizāns, with only the last one signing a contract.
 Hščanovičs made his European competitions' debut for Skonto on 16 July 2009 in a Europa League second qualifying round match against the Irish side Derry City.